Turners Hill: Sport

 Football is a very popular sport in the village.
 There are two football teams, Turners Hill and Turners Hill reserves.
 Football is often played at the recreation ground (always called "the rec or the ark" by villagers) for fun as well as by all three teams.
 There is a traditional rivalry with the nearest village Crawley Down.
 The rec also holds events such as the annual village fair.

+Turners Hill Cricket Club (nicknamed the "Tigers") plays competitive cricket as an affiliated member of the Sussex Cricket League.
+The club currently has one adult Saturday team that plays in Division 7 Central, and a T20 team that competes in the Sussex Slam tournament.
+Turners Hill Tigers are the reigning 2024 Men's Sussex Slam Shield champions.
+The club relocated from the Ark to Turners Hill Road in the early-1990s, opposite Tulleys Farm pumpkin fields.

 The village is known as one of the hardest sections of the London to Brighton bike ride, perhaps second only to Ditchling Beacon, and every year causes severe congestion.

 Landmarks

 Within the parish, there is a Site of Special Scientific Interest also called Turners Hill.
 This is a disused quarry whose workings have left vertical sections in the sandstone making it a valuable resource for paeleoenvironmental research.

 Worth Abbey and Worth School are situated near the village.

 Notable residents

 Antiques appraiser David Battie, who is an expert on Antiques Roadshow and previously at Sotheby's.

 Olympic athlete Daley Thompson lived in the village for a short time.

-Jimmy Page, former guitarist for Led Zeppelin, currently owns a house near the village.
+Jimmy Page, former guitarist for Led Zeppelin, owns a house near the village.

 Phatfish singer Lou Fellingham grew up in the village and attended the Free Church.

 Olympic athlete (4th 1984 Olympic 5,000m) and TV Commentator Tim Hutchings was brought up in the cottage next to the White Hart Inn, 1.5 miles to the south of the village.
 He attended Worth School.